 - the headteacher and governing body are aware of their responsibilities and are capable of meeting these responsibilities regarding monitoring, support and assessment.
-This includes checking that an ECT receives an ECF-based induction programme, a designated induction tutor and mentor and a reduced timetable. - the monitoring, support, assessment and guidance procedures in place are fair and appropriate. - > Headteachers have put in place an ECF-based induction programme for the ECT. - Headteachers are meeting their responsibilities in respect of providing a suitable post for induction. - the monitoring, support, assessment and guidance procedures in place are fair and appropriate. - > Induction tutors and Mentors have sufficient time to carry out their role effectively.
+This includes checking that an ECT receives an ECF-based induction programme, a designated induction tutor and mentor and a reduced timetable. - Headteachers have put in place an ECF-based induction programme for the ECT. - Headteachers are meeting their responsibilities in respect of providing a suitable post for induction. - the monitoring, support, assessment and guidance procedures in place are fair and appropriate. - Induction tutors and Mentors have sufficient time to carry out their role effectively. - ECTs' records and assessment reports are maintained.

-- > ECTs' records and assessment reports are maintained. - Where an ECT may be experiencing difficulties, action is taken to address areas of performance that require further development and support. - A final decision is made on whether the ECTs performance against the Teaching standards is satisfactory or whether an extension is required.
+- > Where an ECT may be experiencing difficulties, action is taken to address areas of performance that require further development and support. - A final decision is made on whether the ECTs performance against the Teaching standards is satisfactory or whether an extension is required.